VoxelPrompt: A Vision Agent for End-to-End Medical Image Analysis: Acknowledgements

 \section{Acknowledgements}

-This work is supported in part by the National Institute of Biomedical Imaging and Bioengineering~(R01~EB033773, T32~EB001680), the Harvard-MIT Neuroimaging Training Program, the National Science Foundation Graduate Research Fellowships Program, and Quanta Computer Inc.
+This work is supported in part by the National Institute of Biomedical Imaging and Bioengineering~(R01~EB033773, T32~EB001680), the Harvard MIT Neuroimaging Training Program, the National Science Foundation Graduate Research Fellowships Program, Quanta Computer Incorporated, and Felicis Ventures.